MichaelT-178/ForGuy/README.md

 ```
 <br>

-This might take a while, just be patient.
+**This might take a while, just be patient.
+Give it like 5 minutes.**
 ```
 npm install vite --save-dev
 ```